 This means that their use in commercial buildings can reduce carbon emissions by 65-70%, compared to traditional gas or electric boilers.

-We recently launched our first commercial heat pump range, ECOMOD.
-With six outputs, from 14kW up to 70kW, businesses with buildings of every size can decarbonise their heating system, lower their running costs, and improve their building’s energy efficiency.
+We have several models within our ECOMOD commercial heat pump range, all can help businesses with buildings of every size to decarbonise their heating system, lower their running costs, and improve their building’s energy efficiency.

 Heat Interface Units